keirhamilton/Moon/about/index.md

 Lectured on water ecology, while investigating the Total Dissolved Solids (TDS) found in (n=5) popular water bottle brands.
     * February 9th, 2017

-* The Importance of Volunteer-Derived Data from Crowdsourcing Events: Lectured on the power of crowdsourcing data to empower citizen scientists and the local government.
+* Apollo Beach Garden Club: _The Importance of Volunteer-Derived Data from Crowdsourcing Events_: Lectured on the power of crowdsourcing data to empower citizen scientists and providing robust open-source data to the local government
-    * August 14th, 2017
+    * August 15th, 2017

 ## Peer-Reviewed Journal Articles